 On the face of it, Upgrade‘s plot sounds very straight-forward, almost like something you’ve seen before.
 Critics have lazily described it as somewhere between The Six Million Dollar Man and Death Wish, with some likening it to the works of James Cameron and John Carpenter.
 For me, the film in terms of plot and style is somewhere between David Cronenberg and the Wachowskis, although Upgrade isn’t quite as extreme a body-horror as The Fly or eXistenZ or as slick as the first Matrix.
 Instead what you have is a film that is a unique blend of drama, action, comedy, and science-fiction, and the end result is a very satisfying mix indeed.
 This film for me, actually owes a lot to the original Paul Verhoeven RoboCop which also offered the viewer a hint of sadness and tragedy in an otherwise straight-forward action-packed cybernetic Sci-Fi film.
 As with RoboCop, in Upgrade you have all the usual human-computer-hybrid hijinks; the chases, the fights, the technological superiority but you also have a human side, in this case the loss of a partner, the depression after being left quadriplegic, the contemplation of suicide, the idea of retribution.
 There’s various issues being pondered here aside from the obvious anti-intrusive technology, and the lack of choice to commit suicide if you aren’t able-bodied is one which is handled very well.
 There’s also the relatively original aspect of showing computer-aided living for disabled people as a help and a hindrance, especially to self-determination.

 Instead of Matrix-style bullet-time, in Upgrade director Leigh Whannell employs a SnorriCam-esque technique which is very effective for the “upgraded” fight scenes making Trace the centre of the action as well as looking robotic-ally or technologically “aided”.
 These shots I assume, were achieved by tracking Logan’s body in a present-day, digital equivalent to Steve Barron’s music video for A-ha’s “Cry Wolf” in which the eyes of the singers were kept steady for the viewer by moving the film negative around.
-Of course this film was also written by Whannell so there’s also some funny moments here and there; there’s great gags about the construct of humanity (the line “one more citizen taking up oxygen, some asshole hoping to breathe before I drop dead so I can be remembered by another asshole”), a quick joke about non-binary gender at the expense of hacker character Jamie, and there’s even small comedic additions to the set such as the “J. Wan” label on the door buzzer and the image of Billy The Puppet from the Saw films graffitied on the wall.
+Of course this film was also written by Whannell so there’s also some funny moments here and there; there’s great gags about the construct of humanity (the line “one more citizen taking up oxygen, some asshole hoping to breed before I drop dead so I can be remembered by another asshole”), a quick joke about non-binary gender at the expense of hacker character Jamie, and there’s even small comedic additions to the set such as the “J. Wan” label on the door buzzer and the image of Billy The Puppet from the Saw films graffitied on the wall.

 Upgrade is a movie that gets better the further along it gets.
 I must admit that as early on as the scene involving the car-ride home from Eron Keen’s house, I thought I’d guessed who was responsible and why but by the end of the film, there was a satisfying additional twist involving a coerced fall-guy and the splitting of altars in the mind.
 The ending therefore was simultaneously sombre and satisfying.